alphagov/government-service-design-manual/service-manual/technology/culture-that-supports-change.md

 ##What you might need to change

 To create better public services you’ll need to change existing behaviours and cultures, and successfully transition to new ways of working.
-You may need to develop the skills within your team and keep up to date on new methods and technologies.
-It may also be necessary to change your physical [working environment](/service-manual/the-team/working-environment.html) to get the best out of your team.
+You may need to develop skills within your team and keep up to date on new methods and technologies.
+It may also be necessary to change your physical [working environment](/service-manual/the-team/working-environment) to get the best out of your team.

 You may need to radically change governance and management structures and will need to run projects in a more [agile](/service-manual/agile/index.html) way.

-You'll need to build relationships with new suppliers that you may have found through new procurement routes, such as the [G-Cloud](/how-to-use-cloudstore).
+You'll need to build relationships with new suppliers that you may have found through new procurement routes, such as [the G-Cloud framework](/how-to-use-cloudstore).

 It may be necessary and more cost-effective to write-off previous financial investments, so you'll need courage and conviction to stop spending on old, legacy systems.

-The Cabinet Office, through the [IT spend controls](/service-manual/technology/spending-controls.html), has a strong preference against extending contracts to support legacy systems.
+The Cabinet Office, through [spending controls](/service-manual/technology/spending-controls), has a strong preference against extending contracts to support legacy systems.
 At the very least you'll need an exit management strategy that sets out a plan for how you will significantly reduce any dependence on outdated technology.

 The cost of maintaining out-of-date technology that isn’t fit for purpose could far outweigh the cost of changing to a more suitable technology that better meets [user needs](/service-manual/user-centred-design/user-needs.html).